Interview – Julien Younes, Auris Advisory

 The RCCI therefore identifies the applicable rules, in accordance with the legislation and regulations to which the management company is subject, implements internal procedures to ensure compliance and assesses the risks of non-compliance and the possible penalties incurred by the company in the event of non-compliance.

-The RCCI also has a 2nd level control role in order to identify any breaches and draw up recommendations to improve processes.
+We also have a second-level control role in order to identify any breaches and draw up recommendations to improve processes.

 It's an essential cross-functional job, often overlooked because the absence of any notable events is a sign that things are running smoothly.
 Collaboration with other teams is crucial, particularly with asset funders (sales teams), asset managers (management teams) and asset servicing (middle and back-office teams).
 Asset servicing is the support function that guarantees the first-level compliance of activities, making it possible to meet the requirements of internal controls (Compliance Officer) and external controls (statutory auditors, custodians, and regulatory authorities).